neelsmith/GreekSyntax.jl/docs/src/read.md

 root = pwd() |> dirname |> dirname
 ```

-# Read a delimited file
+# Reading an annotated text from a delimited file

+The `readdelimited` function takes a Vector of delimited-text strings and parses them into annotations on sentences, verbal expressions, and individual tokens.

-The `test/data` directory of this repository has a test file with syntactic annotations for two sentences of Lysias 1.
+The `test/data` directory of this repository has a test file with syntactic annotations on sentences from Lysias 1.

 ```@example basic
-f = joinpath(root, "test", "data", "lysias1_selection.cex")
+f = joinpath(root, "test", "data", "Lysias1.6ff.cex")
 ```

-Read it with the standard Julia function `readlines`, and use the `readdelimited` function of `GreekSyntax` to parse it.
-The result is a tuple with three vectors respectively containing annotations for sentences, verbal units and individual tokens.
+You can read it with the standard Julia function `readlines`, and pass this directly to `readdelimited`.
+The result is a tuple with three vectors respectively containing annotations for sentences, verbal expressions and individual tokens.

 ```@example basic
 using GreekSyntax